HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 9.3.0.sec=The parties listed in the preceding paragraph may disclose your health information as required by law to:

-9.3.1.sec=The US National Institute of health, National Cancer Institute, Office for Human Research Protection, The Food and Drug Administration and other agencies as required,
+9.3.1.sec={Disclose.MandatoryAgencies.sec}

 9.3.2.sec=Governmental agencies in other countries,

-9.3.3.sec=Western Institutional Review Board® (WIRB®) or other Institutional Review Board who watch over the safety, effectiveness and conduct of the research,
+9.3.3.sec={IC.Name.Full} or other Institutional Review Board who watch over the safety, effectiveness and conduct of the research,

 9.3.4.sec=Others, if the law requires